 Since the late 1960s, pioneering artist Joan Jonas has been collapsing boundaries between media, combining sound, text, and drawing in video performances and installations.
 Often in dialogue with literature, the early work of this visionary artist explored mythology and cultural archetypes related to gender, while more recent projects address our complex relationship to the natural world.

-Jonas’s performance and masterwork, Reanimation, was inspired by the 1968 novel Under the Glacier by Icelandic author Halldór Laxness.
+Jonas’s performance and multi-channel installation Reanimation (2013) was inspired by the novel Under the Glacier (1968) by Icelandic author Halldór Laxness.
 The performance incorporates poetic and documentary reflections on nature from the novel, as well as video projections, live drawings, objects, and music to create an icy, otherworldly atmosphere.
 Set to a score performed by artist and pianist Jason Moran, the work combines ancient and contemporary technologies—from tree branches and chalk as drawing tools, to closed-circuit video projections of the artist’s body and hands.
 The imagery in Reanimation is infused with a tension between the natural world and humankind’s attempts to render or grasp it.
 Jonas performed this work at various locations from 2012–15: Kassel, Germany; New York; Milan; Paris; and at the Museum of Fine Arts, Boston, in 2014.